 DO install droppings boards to eliminate a major source of humidity inside the coop each day.

-DO keep waterers out of the hen house if humanly possible.
-While controlling moisture from respiration and droppings is manageable with excellent ventilation, it is impossible to keep ahead of the moisture curve if waterers spill in the bedding.
-As long as the flock is given access to water at daybreak, there is no need for water inside the coop.
+DO keep drinkers out of the hen house.
+While controlling moisture from respiration and droppings is manageable with excellent ventilation, it is impossible to keep ahead of the moisture curve if waterers spill in the litter.
+Chickens do not drink or eat at night; as long as the flock is given access to water at daybreak, there is no need for water inside the coop.
 Chickens should not be without water for more than an hour or so during the day.

 DO keep litter dry and clean.
 I highly recommend the use of sand as litter inside the chicken coop because it evaporates moisture more rapidly than other litter and stays drier as a result.
 Sand also retains warmth better than any other bedding and given its high thermal mass, keeps coop temperatures more stable than other materials such as pine shavings and straw.

 DO utilize the deep litter method of chicken waste management ONLY IF you can implement it properly.
 Deep litter requires careful management, which includes stirring and and monitoring moisture content.
 The deep litter method implemented improperly is a serious health hazard to the flock.
 Much more about the deep litter method on my blog here.

 DO try to select cold hardy breeds with small combs and wattles in very cold climates if possible